Appalachian State University

-The university enrolls more than 20,600 students.
+The university enrolls more than 21,500 students.
 It offers more than 150 bachelor's degrees and 70 graduate degree programs, including two doctoral programs.
-The university has 8 colleges: the College of Arts and Sciences, the Walker College of Business, the Reich College of Education, the College of Fine and Applied Arts, the Beaver College of Health Sciences, the Honors College, the Hayes School of Music, and University College.
-In addition to its campus in Boone, it will open an additional campus in Hickory, North Carolina in Fall 2023.
+The university has eight colleges: the College of Arts and Sciences, the Walker College of Business, the Reich College of Education, the College of Fine and Applied Arts, the Beaver College of Health Sciences, the Honors College, the Hayes School of Music, and University College.
+It opened an additional campus in Hickory in 2023.

-The Athletic Teams compete in the Sun Belt Conference, except for a few sports which compete in the Southern Conference, such as wrestling.
-The teams are known as the Mountaineers.
+The Athletic Teams compete in the Sun Belt Conference, except for a few sports that compete in the Southern Conference, such as wrestling.
+The university's team name is the Mountaineers.

 History

 Appalachian State University began in 1899 when a group of residents in Watauga County, under the leadership of Blanford B. Dougherty and his brother Dauphin D. Dougherty, began a movement to educate teachers in northwestern North Carolina.
-Land was donated by Daniel B. Dougherty, father of the leaders in the enterprise, and by J. F. Hardin.
+Land was donated by Daniel B. Dougherty, father of the leaders in the enterprise, and J. F. Hardin.
 On this site a wood-frame building, costing $1,000, was erected by contributions from citizens of the town and county.
 In the fall of 1899, the Dougherty brothers, acting as co-principals, began the school, which was then called Watauga Academy.
 The first year saw 53 students enrolled in three grades.
 D. D. Dougherty's wife, Lillie Shull Dougherty, taught classes and contributed to administrative decisions.

-In 1903, after interest in the school had spread to adjoining counties, D. D. Doughterty was convinced the state would fund institutions established to train teachers.
-He traveled to the state capital, Raleigh, after drafting a bill.
+In 1903, after interest in the school had spread to adjoining counties, D. D. Dougherty was convinced the state would fund institutions established to train teachers.
+He traveled to Raleigh after drafting a bill.
 W. C. Newland of Caldwell County introduced the bill in the North Carolina Legislature to make this a state school, with an appropriation for maintenance and for building.
-Captain E. F. Lovill of Watauga County, R. B. White of Franklin County, Clyde Hoey of Cleveland County and E. J. Justice of McDowell County spoke in favor of the measure.
+E. F. Lovill of Watauga County, R. B. White of Franklin County, Clyde Hoey of Cleveland County, and E. J. Justice of McDowell County spoke in favor of the measure.
 On March 9, 1903, the bill became law, and the Appalachian Training School for Teachers was established.
 The school opened on October 5, 1903, with $2,000 from the state and 325 students.